BubsyOrange/Bubsy-s-TryHackMe-Cyber-Defense-Training-Guides/README.md

 - Use a markdown editor such a [Obsidian](https://obsidian.md/) or [Joplin](https://joplinapp.org/).
 - Put the question first and then the answer.
 You can use screenshots to show how you got your answer.
-- Make your guide into a PDF that has same name as the challenge and put it into a folder that has the same name as well.
+- Make your guide into a PDF or text file that has same name as the sub-section and put it into a folder that has the name of the section that it's apart of.